scottmerker/USPTO-Global-Header-Footer/README.md

 bower install
 ```

-Build the front-end assets (LESS/CSS/JS) and copy them into the dist
+Build the front-end assets (LESS/CSS/JS) and copy them into the `dist`
 directory with:
 ```
 grunt build
 ```
+The site is now ready for use.

 ## Site Structure

 The source code is arranged like this after you've installed